1grace3/Sort-testdisk-files/README.md

 delete_folders.py:
 This code sorts through the main folder and deletes all the subfolders that don't contain media files. (typically scripts and stuff from the OS)
+I reccomend running this first to save time.

 delete_non_media_files.py:
 This code goes through all the subfolders and separately deletes all files that are not media files. (useful when the folder contains both non-media and media.)